Global Models for Time Series Forecasting: A Simulation Study: Data Generating Processes

 To make the patterns more complex, we also simulate series using an SAR model.
 Equation \ref{eqn:seasonal_ar_model} shows such an SAR model of order $P$, where the period is denoted by $S$.

 Comparing Equation \ref{eqn:ar_model} with Equation \ref{eqn:seasonal_ar_model}, in the Seasonal AR model, the predictor variables are now seasonal lags as opposed to normal lags as in the non-seasonal AR model.
 Therefore, the Seasonal AR model is a regression model where the predictor variables are seasonal lags of the time series.
 Thus, an SAR DGP can simulate time series having a seasonality of a particular periodicity which are also very commonly seen in real-world scenarios.
 Similar to the non-seasonal AR model, given the values of the coefficients $\Phi_{1}, \Phi_{2}, ..., \Phi_{p}$, the model can simulate new time series.
 However, unlike in simple AR models, since it is the seasonal lags that are significant in the SAR models, they account for much longer-term dependencies, thus generating series with longer memory.
 In our study, to generate series with SAR models, we first fit an SAR model of order 1 to the \texttt{USAccDeaths} monthly series of the \texttt{datasets} package~\citep{r_language} available in the R core libraries.
-The \texttt{USAccDeaths} series contains the monthly totals of accidental deaths in the USA for the period from the year 1973 to 1978, with 72 data points~\citep{Brockwell1991}.
-This series shows strong yearly seasonal patterns as shown in Figure \ref{fig:USAccDeaths_series}.

-We use this real-world series in this case as the base series for the homogeneous experimental settings, since that ensures the expected seasonality with long memory in the generated series, rather than randomly picking coefficients.
-The formula of the SAR(1) model fitted to the \texttt{USAccDeaths} series is as shown in Equation \ref{eqn:usaccdeaths_series_model}.
-The value of the coefficient $\Phi_1$ for this model is $0.85$, which is close to 1 and thus resulting in significant long term memory in the series.
-The series in this case are simulated using the \texttt{simulate} function of the \texttt{forecast} package~\citep{forecast_package} by using the model fitted to the \texttt{USAccDeaths} series as the underlying DGP.
-A burn-in period of 100 is used to reduce the effects from initial values.

-Similar to the AR(3) DGP scenario, here also we scale the generated series to zero mean, unit variance and make all the data points greater than one.
-For the scenarios which introduce heterogeneity into the datasets, we also use the \texttt{sim.ssarima} function of the \texttt{smooth} package~\citep{Ivan2019smooth} to simulate series with different SAR coefficients for every new series.
-The coefficients in the latter case are randomly sampled from the Uniform Distribution U(-0.5, 0.5).
+Then, we use this model to simulate series using the \texttt{simulate} function of the \texttt{forecast} package~\citep{forecast_package}.

-\subsection{Chaotic Logistic Map}
+\subsubsection{Chaotic Logistic Map}